We suffer more in imagination than in reality.”

 At some point in our lives, most of us learn that bullies are weak people.
-They’re not so tough once we’ve had enough and finally confront them.
+They’re not so tough once we’ve had enough and finally confronted them.
 Then we wonder why we didn't do it long ago.

 I believe that low self-esteem is a schoolyard bully.